JunoLab/JunoDocs.jl/docs/src/man/faq.md

 breaking.
 Note that if you are on the Julia nightly version, you should expect that these warnings may occur, it's just part of being on the bleeding edge.

+### I am having a problem running Juno with an older version of Julia, why?

+Juno is under rapid development, so it's expected that previous versions may not be compatible with the Atom packages overtime.
+Julia will automatically use older versions on the Julia-side packages, but Atom will always give you the most up-to-date packages it knows about, which causes this issue.
+The easy way to solve this is to always use the current Julia release.
+Otherwise, resort to the [Developer Install]() for the Atom packages and use git to checkout an older version.
+This requires some git know-how, so it's only recommended if the older version of Julia is truly necessary.

 ### How do I use Juno with the Julia Nightly version?

 If you want to use Juno with the nightly version use caution: this package is under